pjconnell/Fantasy_Football_Draft_Widget/README.md

 # 2020_Fantasy_Football
 This contains my code for constructing a Fantasy Football draft assistance algorithm using Gaussian Kernel Density Estimation (Gaussian KDE).
 "DAsHA" Stands for Draft Assitance Heuristic Algorithm.

-All the coding is done in Jupyter notebooks, and the data is pulled from public sources is included as .csv or .xlsx files in the repository.
+All the coding is done in Jupyter notebooks, and the data is pulled from public sources and is included as .csv or .xlsx files in the repository.

 The first notebook, "2020 Fantasy Football DAsHA data prep," cleans and merges the fantasy football projections (which were pulled 8/21/2020) and generates the KDE for each player.